ultraq/jaxb-utilities/README.md

 ### 1.2.5
  - Added a new adapter, `XMLLocalDateAdapter`, similar to the `XMLDateTimeAdapter`, but returns a Joda `LocalDate` object instead (#1).
- - Made the JAXB dependency optional as JDK 7 already includes JAXB 2.2.

 ### 1.2.4
  - Made the Joda Time dependency optional, which should help reduce overall